DjangoGirls/tutorial/en/html/README.md

 [...]
 ```

-Remember to substitute `<your-pythonanywhere-domain>` with your actual PythonAnywhere domain name, without the angle-brackets.
-Your domain name is normally your PythonAnywhere user name, but in some cases it might be a bit different (such as if your user name contains capital letters).
-So if this command doesn't work, use the `ls` (list files) command to find your actual domain/folder name, and then `cd` to there.
+Remember to substitute `<your-pythonanywhere-domain>` with your actual PythonAnywhere subdomain name, without the angle-brackets.
+Your subdomain name is normally your PythonAnywhere user name, but in some cases it might be a bit different (such as if your user name contains capital letters).
+So if this command doesn't work, use the `ls` (list files) command to find your actual subdomain/folder name, and then `cd` to there.

 And watch your code get downloaded.
 If you want to check that it's arrived, you can hop over to the **"Files" page** and view your code on PythonAnywhere (you can reach other PythonAnywhere pages from the menu button on the console page).